jillvillany/python-dev-setup/docs/5-poetry_package_manager.md

 - Restart your terminal
 - Enter `poetry` and you should see a list of commands returned

+**NOTE:** If that install doesn't work for you, use this workaround:
+- Activate the conda environment for your project
+- Run `pip install poetry==1.7`

 ## Specify Project Dependencies

 When you are first creating the project, you will use `poetry init` to interactively create the `pyproject.toml` file.